dfinity/agent-js/README.md

 - To run e2e tests, you can use `npx lerna run e2e`. **WARNING:** You need to have a running replica locally.
 In our CI runs, we use the `ic-ref` which is not (at this time) available publicly.
 Normally you can use a replica distributed with dfx (ie. dfx start in a project), but there is no guarantee that master will work with the latest published dfx.
+Once you have a replica running locally, you must pass the port to the e2e tests using the `IC_REF_PORT` environment vairable.
+If that variable is not set, the tests will fail.
 - To run the entire ci, use `npx lerna run ci`.
 This will validate syntax and linting, as well as running tests (both unit and e2e).